jhaslowh/JC2-SES/README.md

 /weather [value] : set the weather of the world.
 Can either be [0-2], "sunny", "rain", or "storm".
 /clear : clear chat
 /home : go home
+/sethome : set the home location to the players current location
 /whisper [player name] "[message]" : send private message to player
 /steamid : print out your steam id to your own chat